art4711/unpredictable/README.md

 ## Additional safety ##

-As opposed to the OpenBSD implementation we don't have fork detection (not sure how to approach that in Go) and we don't have globally exported functions so early startup is not ensured (might not be possible) and locking is up to the user.
-Some, if not all, of these problems will be solved when a proper API materializes.
+As opposed to the OpenBSD implementation we don't have fork detection (not sure how to approach that in Go) and locking is up to the user.